graysonriffe/NFRev1/docs/pages/2_tutorial.md

 @image html applifetime.png "The lifetime of a typical NF app" width=20%

-Using the engine's architecture, you might not even write any functions that are called from `main`.
+Using this architecture, you might not even write any functions that are called from `main`.
 Most of the code that programs the engine's behavior should be called in your state's [update function](@ref nf::Gamestate::update).

 To allow a translate unit to use the engine, you must include `NothinFancy.h`.
 This header contains every class and function you will need.

+---

 @section createConfigTut Creating a Config